David Bahati

 David Bahati is a Ugandan accountant and politician.
 He is the Minister of State for Trade, Industry and Cooperatives (Industry) in the Cabinet of Uganda.
-He was appointed to that position in a cabinet reshuffle on 9 June 2021.
+He was re-appointed to this ministerial post in 2026.
+He was first appointed to this position in a cabinet reshuffle on 9 June 2021.
 He was previously the Minister of State for Finance, Planning and Economic Development (Planning) replacing Matia Kasaija.
-He is a member of the National Resistance Movement (NRM), the ruling party and is the Chairperson NRM Kabale District.
-He is a Member of Parliament for Ndorwa County West Constituency, Kabale District, in the Parliament of Uganda.
-He is chief of the Scout Board of Uganda.
-He is the Chairperson of the Uganda National Prayer Breakfast Fellowship.

 Education

 Bahati is a Fellow of the Chartered Certified Accountants (FCCA).
-He received a Bachelor of Commerce degree from Makerere University,Uganda ,a Master of Business Administration (MBA) degree from Cardiff University, an executive certificate in strategic management from the Wharton School at the University of Pennsylvania, an executive certificate in campaign leadership from the Leadership Institute, and a diploma in business English from the Manchester Business School.
+He received a Bachelor of Commerce degree from Makerere University, Uganda, a Master of Business Administration (MBA) degree from Cardiff University, an executive certificate in strategic management from the Wharton School at the University of Pennsylvania, an executive certificate in campaign leadership from the Leadership Institute, and a diploma in business English from the Manchester Business School.
 Carl Cooper, former the bishop of St. Davids, said, "It was wonderful to discover that the local MP, Mr David Bahati, also had a Master's degree from the University of Wales and had spent time studying in Cardiff.
 Wales’ influence often stretches further than we realise."
 Before entering politics, Bahati was head of finance and administration at Uganda's Population Secretariat.

+Political career

+He is a member of the National Resistance Movement (NRM), the ruling party and is the Chairperson NRM Kabale District.
+He was a Member of Parliament for Ndorwa County West Constituency, Kabale District, in the 11th Parliament of Uganda.
+During the 2025 NRM party primary election, he lost to Naturinda Eliab.

+Other responsibilities

+He is chief of the Scout Board of Uganda.
+He is the Chairperson of the Uganda National Prayer Breakfast Fellowship.